timescale/docs.timescale.com-content/backup.md

 # Backup & Restore [](backup)

+Backing up TimescaleDB takes advantage of the reliable functionality already available through PostgreSQL.
+We recommend using one of two methods depending on your setup:
+`pg_dump` with `pg_restore` or the Write-Ahead Log (WAL).

 ## Using `pg_dump` and `pg_restore` [](pg_dump-pg_restore)

 In this section, we cover how to backup and restore an entire